Our commitment to change in safeguarding

-Over the last year, Bond’s members have worked to improve their safeguarding policies and practices, building on the best examples from the aid and UK domestic sector.
+Bond’s members have been working to improve their safeguarding policies and practices, building on the best examples from the aid and UK domestic sector.
 Our commitment to change document pulls this work together and demonstrates how the NGO sector will drive forwards consistency and leadership on safeguarding.

 Civil society organisations will ensure that they implement the highest standards on safeguarding, built around a survivor-centred approach and an organisational culture that prevents abuse.

 Many organisations have well-developed safeguarding approaches in place and our recent work builds on that established good practice.
 However, driving up the consistency and quality of our practice across the board requires collective action and sector-wide solutions.
 This is what our 12 commitments and 34 related actions aim to achieve.

 Further details of actions were updated in the commitments document in December 2019 to reflect progress since the commitments were first made.

 We are driving change in safeguarding in four areas: